sbrudenell/sb8200_exporter/README.md

 * Selenium WebDriver
 * Python 3

-The major update to this exporter is the requirement of an additional selenium webdriver container to properly scrape the metrics
+The "major" update to this exporter is the requirement of an additional selenium webdriver container or local runtime to properly scrape the metrics

+## Usage

+Fill out the required cli arguments or environment variables.
+The exporter will scrape the modem and expose the metrics on the port specified, utilzing the username and password to login via a session proxied by the Chrome webdriver.

 ## Tests